IngestAI/deepmark/README.md

 In less than one year, IngestAI has amassed an impressive user base of over 40,000 individuals, with nearly 15,000 active users on a monthly basis and few NASDAQ-traded companies among customers and in the pipeline.
 This level of traction speaks to the platform's ability to attract and engage users and generate business value.

+# Key features of Deepmark AI include

+## Reliability Assessment

+Reliability is a critical factor in determining the effectiveness of Generative AI models.
+DeepMark.AI.AI offers comprehensive reliability assessments by evaluating model performance under various conditions and capturing potential failure points.
+This enables developers to identify areas for improvement and enhance the overall reliability of their AI applications.

+## Accuracy Evaluation

+Ensuring the accuracy of Generative AI models is essential for generating high-quality outputs.
+DeepMark.AI.AI provides developers with tools to rigorously evaluate the accuracy of their models through extensive testing and validation procedures.
+By leveraging advanced statistical techniques and comparison methodologies, developers can derive meaningful insights into the accuracy of their Generative AI applications.

+## Cost Analysis

+Understanding the cost implications before deploying Generative AI models is vital for optimizing resource allocation and maximizing return on investment.
+DeepMark.AI incorporates cost analysis, enabling developers to make precise estimations of the financial requirements associated with running their AI applications on different GenAI models.
+By providing cost projections, DeepMark.AI helps developers make informed decisions to achieve cost-effective solutions.

+## Relevance Assessment

+Ensuring the relevance of generated outputs is critical, especially in applications where Generative AI is employed to address specific use cases.
+DeepMark.AI.AI facilitates relevance assessment by providing developers with tools to compare generated outputs against desired criteria.
+This allows developers to fine-tune their models and ensure the generated content aligns with the intended goals and requirements.

+## Latency Assessment

+The assessment of latency in APIs for Generative AI models is of critical importance to deliver high-quality, efficient AI-powered applications.
+Latency denotes the time taken to get a response after a request is made and is a potential indicator of performance.
+By evaluating latency, AI developers can identify inefficiencies and ensure that AI applications perform at an optimal speed.
+This contributes to overall user satisfaction and impacts the reliability and credibility of AI applications.

+## Failure Rate Assessment

+Assessing and monitoring failure rates on hundreds or thousands of requests is an essential aspect of assessment of robustness of Generative AI applications.
+DeepMark.AI offers failure rates assessment capabilities, allowing developers to seamlessly track failure rates at various scales, from hundreds to thousands of requests per second.
+By providing insights into potential failure patterns, DeepMark.AI enables developers to proactively address issues and maintain optimal performance.

+# Key Benefits of Deepmark AI

+Incorporating the DeepMark.AI technology developed by IngestAI Labs within a AI development can yield to numerous advantages, including:

+## Predictability and Cost-effectiveness

+DeepMark.AI prioritizes predictability and cost-effectiveness by providing developers with reliable assessment metrics, cost estimations, and optimization recommendations.
+This empowers developers to make informed decisions, reducing the risks associated with designing and deploying Generative AI applications.

+## Data-driven Decision-making

+By leveraging data and rigor, DeepMark.AI enables organizations to move away from relying solely on intuition when assessing Generative AI models.
+This data-driven approach instills confidence in the decision-making process, allowing for greater precision and accuracy in AI applications development.

+## Enhances Application Quality

+The ability of DeepMark.AI to comprehensively assess reliability, accuracy, relevance, and cost-efficiency contributes to enhancing the overall quality of AI applications.
+Through continuous monitoring or periodic assessment, developers can iteratively improve their models’ performance (e.g. by improving metapromts or fine-tuning), ensuring optimal performance and user satisfaction.

+# Path Forward

+IngestAI is building its own safety and bias detection models based on a proprietary comparative dataset consisting of 7,5+ millions of varied requests and responses of different large language models, which are being labeled and used for training, testing, and refining of identification of bias-related contexts, real-time detection and resolution of biases and unsafe prompts or responses.
+Deepmark AI is a tool built on top of proprietary ML models for AI application developers which provides reliable assessments of predictability, accuracy, cost-efficiency, and other benchmark metrics.
+By prioritizing safety, truthfulness, predictability, and cost-effectiveness, while leveraging data and rigor, Deepmark AI empowers developers to build high-quality reliable Generative AI-powered applications.
+With its comprehensive features and benefits, Deepmark AI opens up new possibilities for organizations seeking to harness the true potential of Generative AI.

 # IngestAI DeepMark Setup

 1) Install Laravel